Not all curls are created the same.

-However, knowing your own hair type and recognising the types of curls your child may have can guide you towards the correct treatment and techniques to achieve optimum results.
+However, knowing your own hair type and recognising the types of curls your child may have can guide you towards the correct treatment and techniques to achieve the best results from the CurlyEllie collection.

-To understand what hair type you have, it is important to understand the shape of your hair as it comes through the roots.
-This is know as the hair follicle.
+To understand what hair type you have, it is important to understand your hair folicle.
+This is the shape of your hair as it comes through the roots of your scalp..

 Here is a brief explanation of our individual formations.